jwzhanggy/Graph_Toolformer/data/README.md

 # Data used in Graph-Toolformer Framework.

-The data used in graph-toolformer include four parts:
+The data used in graph-toolformer include four parts, which have been shared via Google Drive:

 - **1. Graph Raw Datasets**: the raw datasets of different graphs studied in this framework
 - **2. Graph Reasoning Prompt Dataset**: the designed prompts for various graph reasoning tasks